 How Medical Marijuana Helps Cancer Patients

-Whole-plant cannabis contains multiple ingredients that help to manage pain, counteract the side effects of chemotherapy, and improve the mood and outlook of cancer patients.
+Whole-plant cannabis contains multiple compounds that help to manage pain, counteract the side effects of chemotherapy, and improve the mood and outlook of cancer patients.

 - Pain – Cancer pain is caused by inflammation, nerve injury, and tumors invading bone and other sensitive tissue.
 It is chronic and persistent.
 Medical cannabis helps relieve pain by reducing inflammation and triggering the body to produce a natural analgesic.
 Ajulemic acid (Aja), a metabolite of THC, is an effective analgesic and anti-inflammatory agent.